borrageiros/electron-svelte-express-boilerplate/README.md

     yarn serve:client
     ```
     > Similarly, there are also the following commands:
-    - Start - Runs only Electron, with the static web files generated in the "build" folder hosted in the "interface" folder.
+    - start - Runs only Electron, with the static web files generated in the "build" folder hosted in the "interface" folder.
     ```bash
     yarn start
     ```
-    - Start:client - Runs only the Svelte /client project
+    - start:client - Runs only the Svelte /client project
     ```bash
     yarn start:client
     ```